elixir-lang/elixir-lang.github.com/_posts/2023-06-19-elixir-v1-15-0-released.markdown

 ##### Potential incompatibilities

-Due to the code path pruning, if you have an application or dependency that does not specify its dependencies on Erlang and Elixir application, which has always been erroneus behaviour, it may no longer compile successfully in Elixir v1.15.
+Due to the code path pruning, if you have an application or dependency that does not specify its dependencies on Erlang/OTP and core Elixir applications, which has always been erroneus behaviour, it may no longer compile successfully in Elixir v1.15.
 You can temporarily disable code path pruning by setting `prune_code_paths: false` in your `mix.exs`, although doing so